Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 So, how do we do this?

-The SHPO has been very consistent in their choice of historical markers, but at the same time, limiting themselves (and us) to distinct and extremely diversified choices.
+The SHPO has been very consistent in their choice of historical markers, yet simultaneously, limiting themselves (and us) to distinct and extremely diversified choices.
 We think of them as incredible missed opportunities.

 - Historic Buildings